What are TEXTCLIPPING files and how to open them

-Did your computer fail to open a TEXTCLIPPING file?
-We explain what TEXTCLIPPING files are and recommend software that we know can open or convert your TEXTCLIPPING files.
+Are you having problems opening a TEXTCLIPPING file or just wondering what they contain?
+We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 What is a TEXTCLIPPING file?